 In terms of education, the ID Division provides leadership for the training of medical students, residents, and a variety of other health care trainees.
 MUSC has an American Board of Internal Medicine GME-accredited Infectious Diseases Fellowship, directed by Dr. Cassandra Salgado, which provides training in the breadth of in-patient and out-patient services and offers a variety of academic and research opportunities.
 In addition, MUSC is one of the few programs in the country to offer a fellowship for OB/GYN-trained physicians in Reproductive Infectious Diseases (with key mentoring from Dr. David Soper and Dr. Gweneth Lazenby in OB/GYN).
 These two fellowship programs foster cross-training while increasing opportunities for comprehensive care of patients with chronic infectious diseases.
 The ID Division participates in the general training of pharmacy students and residents, and there is also a PharmD ID residency program with expert mentoring provided by Dr. Sean Boger and Madelyne Cearley Bean, PharmD.

 The ID Division provides leadership for a variety of MUSC hospital services.
 Dr. Salgado, who is also Vice Chairman of Medicine for Quality, runs robust Infection Control and Hospital Epidemiology programs, recently recognized for very low vascular line infection rates and novel approaches to preventing nosocomial infections related to environmental surfaces.
 Dr. John Gnann directs the Antibiotic Stewardship Program, which strives for the safest and most cost-effective antimicrobial protocols and strategies.
 Dr. Robert Cantey and Dr. Evgenia Kagan manage the Vascular Access Program, supervising the placement of PICC lines and leading teaching efforts related to safe placement and management of vascular catheters.
-The Transplant ID Service (Dr. Dannah Wray, Dr. John Gnann, and Dr. Tue Ngo) helps to coordinate services for hundreds of solid organ (heart, liver, kidney, lung) and stem cell transplant recipients each year.
+The Transplant ID Service (Dr. Dannah Wray, Dr. John Gnann, Dr. Tue Ngo, and Dr Eric Meissner) helps to coordinate services for hundreds of solid organ (heart, liver, kidney, lung) and stem cell transplant recipients each year.